The Bitwarden Blog

 For more information on encrypted exports see this help note.

-Most of all, review and practice these tips.
+Most of all, review and practice these password management tips.
 Take a backup, put it in a safe place, and do not store it on unencrypted devices that are out and about.
 Try to log into some of your favorite accounts without relying on your phone.
 Or test out a new browser as an example of moving to a new device, and see how quickly you can re-establish your vital logins using Bitwarden.

 Back to Blog